ibm-cloud-docs/log-analysis/config_agent_os_cluster.md

     `PROJECT` is the namespace where the LogDNA pods run.
 Set this value to **ibm-observe**.

     `SERVICEACCOUNT_NAME` is the name of the service account that you use to deploy the LogDNA agent.
 Set this value to **logdna-agent**.
-Notice that if you leave the service account name blank, the default service account is used instaead of the service account that you created.
+Notice that if you leave the service account name blank, the default service account is used instead of the service account that you created.

     ```
     oc create serviceaccount logdna-agent -n ibm-observe